Healthcare18 min read

 Duration3 hours~3.5 hours~3-4 hours

-Science contentBio, A&P, Chem, HealthBio, A&P, Chem, Scientific reasoningBio, A&P, Chem, Physics
+Science contentBio, Anatomy, Physiology, Chem, HealthBio, A&P, Chem, Scientific reasoningBio, A&P, Chem, Physics

 Score validity2 years2 yearsSchool-specific

-Bottom line: You don't choose which exam to take — your nursing school tells you.
+Bottom line: You don't choose which exam to take - your nursing school tells you.
 Check your program's admission requirements first.
-If they accept multiple exams, the NEX and TEAS are generally considered the most straightforward since neither includes physics.
+If they accept multiple exams, the NEX and TEAS are generally the most straightforward since neither includes physics or geometry, while the HESI A2 can include a Physics module depending on the school.

 7 Mistakes That Lower NEX Scores

-1. Studying the old PAX format — The NEX is different.
-Make sure your prep materials say "NEX," not "PAX."
+1. Studying the old PAX format - The NEX has different timing, item counts, and content.
+Make sure your prep materials say "NEX," not "PAX," and that the science section has no physics.

-3. Not practicing timed sections — 60 minutes per section is generous but not unlimited.
-Practice under timed conditions.
+3. Not practicing timed sections - 60 minutes per section is generous but not unlimited.
+Practice under timed conditions so you don't burn time on hard passages.

-5. Over-studying geometry — There is zero geometry on the NEX.
-Don't waste time on it.
+5. Over-studying geometry - There is zero geometry on the NEX.
+Don't waste time on proofs or area/volume formulas.

 Start Your NLN NEX Prep Now - 100% FREE

-• All 3 sections covered — Verbal, Math, and Science with detailed explanations
+• All 3 sections covered - Verbal, Math, and Science, built to the 2026 blueprint (no physics, no geometry)

-• Free forever — no credit card, no trial period
+• Free forever - no signup wall, no trial period

 Your nursing career starts with getting into the right program.
 Ace the NEX and secure your spot.